 Alan Selewa

-I am currently a graduate student in Biophysics at the University of Chicago.
-I am co-advised by Xin He and Oni Basu.
+I have received my PhD in Biophysics from the University of Chicago in 2021!
+I was co-advised by Xin He and Oni Basu.

 My research focus is on bioinformatics and computational biology.
 In particular, I study cancer genomics and transcriptomics.